 My Government is committed to building a strong future for all Australians.
-I look forward to working together with my Cabinet team to deliver effective and efficient executive government that supports this aim.
+I look forward to working together with my Cabinet team and with my State and Territory counterparts through the National Cabinet to deliver effective and efficient executive government that supports this aim.